Best Financial Data Extraction Software in 2026

 • Main limitations: It is strongest when your team wants flexible extraction across many financial document types.
 Teams should still test prompt logic on their own documents before scaling a mission-critical workflow.

-• Pricing signal: Clear and buyer-friendly.
-You get 50 free pages each month, then move to pay-as-you-go credits with no required subscription.
+• Pricing signal: Public usage-based pricing: 50 free pages per month, pay-as-you-go credits, no required subscription.

 DocuClipper